adorsys/datasafe/datasafe-simple-adapter/readme.md

 ### 1.1.2 factory injection
 Rather than autowiring the DataSafeService directly, it can be created with an autowired SpringSimpleDatasafeServiceFactory.
-The factory has a method, to get a SimpleDatasafeService with another rootBucket, or to be more precies, with a deeper bucket which is below the default root bucket.
+The factory has a method, to get a SimpleDatasafeService with another rootBucket, or to be more precise, with a deeper bucket which is below the default root bucket.
-So accessing a SimpleDatasafeAdapter with
+So accessing a SimpleDatasafeService with
 ```
        @Autowired
        private SpringSimpleDatasafeServiceFactory factory;